sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

     RESOURCEGROUPNAME='az400m05l11-RG'
     az group create --name $RESOURCEGROUPNAME --location $LOCATION
     ```
-    > **Note:** If you receive an error "This region has a quota of 0 instances for your subscription", please delete the Resource group, and perform step 7 with a different region ex. westus
+    > **Note:** If you receive an error "This region has a quota of 0 instances for your subscription", please delete the Resource group, and perform step 7 with a different region ex. westus.

 1. To create a Windows App service plan by running the following command: